 Compound.
 More common with savings accounts or credit cards, you’re charged interest not just on the principal but also on the interest itself.

 Simple.
 Interest is multiplied by the amount borrowed, which means you’d pay £2,100 on a £2,000 loan charged at a rate of 5%.

 Amortized.
 In this case, expect to pay more interest initially.
 Payments stay the same but eventually you’ll be able to pay off more of the debt and reduce the amount of interest chargeable.

 Fixed.
 As its name suggests, the rate of interest remains constant throughout the term of your loan so you can budget more effectively.

 Variable.
 The interest rate will adjust in line with the market, which means your repayments could rise or fall.

 How do loans work for NHS employees?

-At Salad Money, we’re committed to making it easier for NHS and public sector employees to obtain credit.
+At Salad Money, we’re committed to making it easier for key workers to obtain credit.
 Unlike some providers, our interest rates are low and we specialise in offering loans that are both small and affordable.